TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-tls12-upgrade-no-current-with-override-and-old-rca.md

 />

 # TLS 1.2 Upgrade Document

-We see there is still a use of TLS < 1.2.
-This is an insecure transport protocol.
+We have determined that you are using TLS < 1.2.
+This is a non-secure transport protocol.

 ## Documents on why to switch to TLS 1.2:

 * [Preparing for TLS 1.2 in Microsoft Azure](https://azure.microsoft.com/updates/azuretls12/)

-  Microsoft Azure recommends all customers complete migration towards solutions that support transport layer security (TLS) 1.2 and to make sure that TLS 1.2 is used by default.
+  Microsoft Azure recommends that all users complete migration towards solutions that support transport layer security (TLS) 1.2 and that you make sure that TLS 1.2 is used by default.

-  All Azure services fully support TLS 1.2, and services where customers are using only TLS 1.2 have made a switch to accept only TLS 1.2 traffic.
+  All Azure services fully support TLS 1.2, and services where only TLS 1.2 is used have made a switch to accept only TLS 1.2 traffic.
 Services that currently accept TLS 1.0/1.1 traffic will continue supporting these protocol versions until further notice to ensure compatibility with existing applications.
-While Microsoft’s TLS 1.0 implementation has no known security vulnerabilities, it’s important to account for potential future protocol downgrade attacks and other TLS vulnerabilities.
+While TLS 1.0 implementation has no known security vulnerabilities, it’s important to account for potential future protocol downgrade attacks and other TLS vulnerabilities.
 Microsoft continues to monitor the security landscape and will reevaluate its position when necessary.

   We understand that the security of your data is important, and we're committed to transparency about changes that may affect your use of TLS with Azure services.